wechuli/python-deepdive/Part 2/Section 06 - Generators/notes.md

 Generators are inherently lazy iterators (and can be infinite)

 Generators are iterators and can be used in the same way other iterators are used

+### Generator Expressions

+Generator expressions use the same comprehension syntax but instead of using `[]` we use `()`

+List comprehensions are eager.
+Generator comprehensions are lazy

+The list comprehension is an iterable while the generator expressions are iterators.

+Generators are efficient for memory usage.

+We can delegate yielding to a nother iterator using `yield from`